tgfrerer/island/plan.md

 ## (A)

-- SetIsRoot seems to be required for all renderpasses - this is not what this was intended to do - check for bug.
 - Compute Passes
     - combine setArgumentData and bindArgumentBuffer in encoder so that we're using a single path in the backend for both these methods (we can express them fully as setArgumentData).
-    - use computation result in a draw pass to check synchronisation requirements.
-    - read up on workgroup sizes
 - Resolve Attachments

 ## (B)